joeberkovitz/qgis-nautical/index.md

 ![Marker](/guide/images/Marker.png)

 When you are done, you must save the waypoint data or it will go away when the project is closed.
-To do this, click the small icon to the right of the layer name in the Layers panel:
+To do this, click the small "computer chip" icon to the right of the layer name in the Layers panel:

 ![Make Permanent](/guide/images/MakeLayerPermanent.png)